Azure/azure-sql-database-samples/Django/README.md

         git clone https://github.com/Azure/azure-sql-database-samples.git

-3. cd into the django folder
+3. cd into the azure-sql-database-samples folder and then cd into the django folder

 4. Run setup.py